-Limitations Difficulties Impact on the child Unable to understand what others say Children often act on clues from the situation but cannot understand or learn the meaning of what is said to them.
-Getting needs fulfilled Expressing and understanding feelings and thoughts Becoming disconnected and isolated from others Not learning well Unable to talk Children may have limited or no words or poor sentence formation.
-Managing their emotions Making sense Becoming dependent on others Unable to use language to think and learn Children may not be able to make sense of their own or others' feelings and thoughts. of their own thoughts Learning from experience and from others Becoming frustrated and developing behaviour problems
+Limitations Difficulties Impact on the child Getting needs Children often act Becoming Unable to fulfilled disconnected on clues from the understand and isolated situation but cannot what others from others understand or learn Expressing and say the meaning of what understanding is said to them. feelings and Not learning well thoughts Unable Children may have Managing to talk Becoming limited or no words their emotions or poor sentence dependent formation. on others Making sense of their Unable own thoughts Becoming Children may not be to use frustrated able to make sense of language to Learning from and developing their own or others' think and experience and behaviour feelings and thoughts. learn